mdowd4/digital-monopoly-in-excel/README.md

 ## History
 This was my first VBA project.
 I made it in April 2019 when I was learning VBA over spring break.
 I made some minor changes in September 2020 before uploading it here.

+## Challenges
+The most challenging part of this project for me was the learning curve for VBA.
+I had a hard time finding resources for this language compared to others like C++.
+Eventually I found [this website](https://www.excel-easy.com/vba.html) which provided good documentation and examples.

 ## Future Additions
 - [ ] Better appearance
-- [ ] Buttons for all properties (only Mediterranean Ave can be purchased right now)
+- [ ] Purchase buttons for all other properties
 - [ ] Dice rolling and a visualization of the board

 Contributions are welcome!